Stock of the Day

 Here are some ways that investors could benefit from investing in Eli Lilly and Co:

-• As of now, the stock price is around $794.44, which is significantly below its one-year high of $972.53.
-This price point may present a buying opportunity for investors looking to capitalize on potential future growth.
+• The current stock price is around $720, which may present a buying opportunity for investors looking to enter at a favorable valuation.

 Eli Lilly and Company Bear Case